Parliament outmanoeuvred in EU top-post game

 However some social democrats and also members of other parties in the European parliament were concerned with Stanishev's past as a high-ranking communist party official and party member.

-The election will be held on Wednesday morning (3 July) in a secret (paper) ballot.
+The election of the European Parliament president will be held on Wednesday morning (3 July) in a secret (paper) ballot.
 A candidate must obtain an absolute majority of votes cast (50 percent plus one) to be elected for the next two-and-a-half-year term.

 Aside from the social democrat candidate, the Green's Ska Keller, the national-conservative MEP Jan Zahradil and leader of the Brexit Party, Nigel Farage had confirmed their candidature on Tuesday evening.